Knock It TF Off Already: Talib Kweli Has Been Harassing A Black Woman On Twitter For 10 Days Like A F***ing Loser

 Back on July 6, 11 days ago, 264 hours ago, 15, 840 minutes ago, 950,400 seconds ago, the question was asked on Twitter: “Which rappers actually married a Black woman besides Snoop? …Exactly” In kind, Twitter responded.

-A woman named Maya Monroe retweeted this reply and made mention that all the rappers on the list married “light-skinned” women suggesting that perhaps some level of colorism was at play.
+A woman named Maya Monroe retweeted this reply and made mention that mostly all the rappers on the list married “light-skinned” women suggesting that perhaps some level of colorism was at play.

 “Literally almost all of them are married to light skinned women but that’s a conversation for another day.”